Pipeline

 Parameters:

-• env (InterfaceJiminyEnv[BaseObsT, ActT]) – Environment to control.
-It can be an already controlled environment wrapped in ObservedJiminyEnv if one desires to stack several controllers with BaseJiminyEnv.
+• env (InterfaceJiminyEnv[BaseObs, Act]) – Environment to observe.
+It can be an already observed environment wrapped in ObservedJiminyEnv if one desires to stack several observers with BaseJiminyEnv.

-• observer (BaseObserverBlock[OtherObsT, OtherStateT, BaseObsT, ActT]) – Observer to use to extract higher-level features.
+• observer (BaseObserverBlock[OtherObs, OtherState, BaseObs, Act]) – Observer to use to extract higher-level features.

 • kwargs (Any) – Extra keyword arguments to allow automatic pipeline wrapper generation.